Woww2711/RAG_WITH_GEMINI/README.md

 | **Technical Term** | Reranking | Relevant Segment Extraction (RSE) |

 29. The RetrievalQA is good enough if you don't need to extensively configure params, i/o format, or chain parts together.
 Just a simple all in one solution.
 But in reality, everything in LangChain should follow the LCEL method, which is using the `|` operator to ensure high flexibility and transparency.

+## 13 - Document Augmentation
+30. I won't be doing the code for this, the cost is just to high.
+It needs multiple LLM calls just for data preparation, using local models would be the most optimal choice.
+31. First, all the content will be splitted into "big chunks" (`text_documents`, e.g. 2000 tokens each).
+Next, for every "big" chunks, we'll split them into "small chunks" (`text_fragments`, e.g. 200 tokens each).
+Base on the configuration, the code will call LLM to create a list of questions that the chunks can provide an answer (small chunks or big chunks, base on config).
+Just like HyPE.
+32. The difference with HyPE is that Document Augmentation finds the small chunk, returns the big chunk that contains the small chunk, while HyPE only returns the small chunk.
+Which means DA provides more context, and lower latency, because the questions generation was already done, the process is just a vector search, and an LLM call.
+33. Returning a whole big chunk may contains unrelated information, which would increase tokens usage and possibly make the LLM confused.